SuperOfficeDocs/crmscript/docs/api-reference/classes/String/caseCompare.md

 # String.caseCompare(String p_0)

-Compare this string with another String, disregarding case.
+Compare this string with another String, disregarding the case.

 Returns \<0 if this is lexically smaller than s, 0 if equal, and >0 if this is lexically larger than s

-* **The** string to compare with.
+* The string to compare with.
 * **Returns:** \<0 if this is lexically smaller than s, 0 if equal, and >0 if this is lexically larger than s